irimina/layoutExercises_version-2/README.md

 a question mark and a sequence number to the URL of the image source: https://source.unsplash.com/collection/190727/800x600?1

-- Add your name as a comment in your CSS file
+- In your CSS file, use comments to add your name and a brief comment to indicate the mobile, tablet and wider screen version

 Hints and extra help: